top of page

 Kahzar Rublon is a visual artist specializing in large-scale, hyper-realistic, black-and-white portraiture.
 Working primarily in graphite and charcoal, Rublon creates monumental drawings—up to 63 × 101 inches—that center African American identity, presence, and legacy.
 The work engages portraiture as a form of visual archiving, emphasizing dignity, permanence, and historical continuity.

-Rublon’s practice is informed by an interest in scale, detail, and the psychological weight of representation, producing works intended for institutional and public spaces.
+Rublon’s practice is informed by an interest in scale, detail, and the psychological weight of representation.
 With works measuring up to 63 × 101 inches, Rublon creates portraits that balance technical precision with cultural significance.
-Her work is informed by themes of legacy, representation, and permanence, and is designed for long-term display in museums, cultural institutions, and private collections.
+Her work is informed by themes of culture, legacy, representation, and permanence.

 bottom of page